 - Outside near the pool, there were hamburgers and hot dogs.
 The meats were gluten free, but I felt it was harder for staff to manage cross-contamination at this part of the buffet.

 - The rotisserie chicken section was gluten free.
 The chef cuts the chicken for you separately, so they keep it from becoming cross-contaminated.
 I felt the rotisserie chicken was really good.

 - The pizza counter was open 24 hours a day and had gluten free pizza slices made to order.
 It took about 10 minutes for them to heat up a piece of gluten free pizza.
 Neither of my kids liked the pizza very much.
 The crust was thick and fluffy, like those old school hot lunch pizza squares we had when we were little.

 - The frozen ice cream bar, also opens 24 hours a day, was gluten free.
 One machine had frozen yogurt and the other had ice cream.

 The Gluten Free Dining Room Options

-The chefs bake all of their own gluten free breads on the ship.
+The chefs bake all of their own gluten free bread on the ship.
 (This bread is what is used in the buffet, sandwich station, and dining room.)

 Chef Russell said the best way to ensure our foods would be safe was to pre-order our breakfast and dinner meals each day for the next day.
 Jelena, one of the dining room managers, came up to us each night at the end of dinner with a menu for the next day.
 She would walk us through the options on the Carnival Inspiration Dinner Menu and what she thought was good.